Pedro Almodóvar: 1980–1987: Rise to prominence

 Following the success of Matador, Almodóvar solidified his creative independence by starting his own production company, El Deseo, together with his brother Agustín Almodóvar in 1986.
 El Deseo's first major release was Law of Desire (1987), a film about the complicated love triangle between a gay filmmaker (Eusebio Poncela), his transsexual sister (Carmen Maura), and a repressed murderously obsessive stalker (Antonio Banderas).

 Taking more risk from a visual standpoint, Almodóvar's growth as a filmmaker is clearly on display.
 In presenting the love triangle, Almodóvar drew away from most representations of homosexuals in films.
 The characters neither come out nor confront sexual guilt or homophobia; they are already liberated.
 The same can be said for the complex way he depicted transgender characters on screen.
-Almodóvar said about Law of Desire: "It's the key film in my life and career.
+Almodóvar said about The Law of Desire: "It's the key film in my life and career.
 It deals with my vision of desire, something that's both very hard and very human.
-By this I mean the absolute necessity of being desired and the fact that in the interplay of desires it's rare that two desires meet and correspond".
+By this I mean the absolute necessity of being desired and the fact that in the interplay of desires it's rare that two desires meet and correspond."

-Law of Desire made its premiere at the Berlin International Film Festival in 1987, where it won the festival's first ever Teddy Award, which recognises achievement in LGBT cinema.
+The Law of Desire made its premiere at the Berlin International Film Festival in 1987, where it won the festival's first ever Teddy Award, which recognises achievement in LGBT cinema.
 The film was a hit in art-house theatres and received much praise from critics.